ligi/SnackEngage/README.md

 compile 'org.ligi:snackengage:0.5'
 ```

-Just add this where you want ( e.g. in your onCreate )
+Just add this where you want ( e.g. in the onCreate method of your entry activity )

 ```java
 SnackEngage.from(this).withSnack(new DefaultRateSnack()).build().engageWhenAppropriate();